Odawara District

 Thackeray slid back in the chair and stared across the table at the white plaster wall.
 First Taylor and his love life and now a couple of golden prospects turned to lead.

-He closed the notebook slowly and got up from the table.
+He closed the notebook and got up.
 The girl was still sitting by the ping-pong table, studying a school book.
 She smiled at him when he came into the room.
 He pushed open the sliding glass doors and stepped out into the bright sunlight.
 High school students, dressed in navy blue uniforms, were walking down the street to the train station.

 Konnichi wa!”
 Two girls separated from a small group and skipped across the street.